 What Is an Offer in Compromise?

-The IRS might settle your tax debt for less than what you owe if you meet certain requirements.
-Qualifying isn't necessarily a one-size-fits-all list of criteria.
-The decision comes down to your unique circumstances: your income, your expenses, how much equity you have in various assets, and how much of the debt the IRS thinks you're reasonably able to pay.
+An offer in compromise is a way to settle your tax debt for less than the amount that you owe, which is agreeable to the IRS if you meet certain requirements.
+The decision will be based on your unique circumstances such as your income, your expenses, how much equity you have in various assets, and how much of the debt the IRS thinks you are reasonably able to pay.

 Section 1: Personal Information

-This section is pretty self-explanatory.
-You'll identify yourself and give some information about your household.
-Are you married?
-Do you own your own home or do you rent?
+This section requests information about you and your household.
+For example, are you married?
+Do you own your own a home or do you rent?
 Who else lives with you?
-Give your address, date of birth, Social Security number, and contact information.
+What is your address, date of birth, Social Security number, and contact information?

 Section 2: Employment Information